Hostile Takeover

 She still had a disassembler’s strength and speed after all, even if heat left her a tad sluggish.
 Sliding through snow stole some momentum, but she sprinted to regain it.

 Then the rope hung perpendicular to the ground.
-And then J pulled with all her might.
+And then J pulled up with all her might.
 She bent her legs for one last powerful kick off the ground.

-(Another cloud blocked the sun, the incidental occlusion lasting seconds longer now.)
+(More clouds came to block the sun, the incidental occlusion lasting seconds longer now.)

 Time: 6:02 | 0.5km to spire